-You also want to visit shamba – the other parts of the green vast Zanzibar, like Red Monkey lodge Jambiani.
-But no boat ride to Prison Island, someone says it’s the most boring trip ever.
+You also want to visit shamba – the other parts of the green vast Zanzibar, including Red Monkey Lodge Jambiani.
+But no boat ride to Prison Island.
+Someone says it’s the most boring trip ever.

 And from the rooftop lounge area where breakfast is served every morning, you can see the Zanzibar port, the Indian ocean, Old Town and the new town.

 As you lounge on the mattresses on the floor or walk around, you cannot ignore the myriad photos plastered on the walls.
 Photos of Zanzibar, Syria, Nina Simone, naked white women, everything.
-It’s a mix of Distant Relatives Kilifi and KWETU Space in Nairobi.
+It’s a quirky mix of Distant Relatives Kilifi and KWETU Space in Kakamega.

 “Why is it called Malindi?” you ask David before you leave.
 He explains that this is the original Malindi before it came to Kenya.
 You’ll have to consult your history teacher about that.

 You also have to come back for that Malindi coffee.
-For only 200 Tanzanian shillings (about 10 Kenyan shillings), you can get a miniature cup of hot black coffee mixed with ginger.
-It’s a Zanzibar tradition especially among men, whether day or night.
+For only 200 Tanzanian shillings (about 0.1 US dollars), you can get a miniature cup of hot black coffee mixed with ginger.
+It’s a Zanzibar tradition especially among men, day or night.

 Another thing you could emulate is the Mwendo Kasi.
 The Dar Rapid Transit (DART) system is always running from morning to evening to different routes in the city.
 The long blue buses are spacious and are free from traffic jams as they have their own lanes.
-If Tanzania can do it, who are you?
+If Tanzania can do it, why can’t you?

 Being in Tanzania also teaches you how important it is to know your Swahili.
 If you act or speak like a foreigner, they will treat you (and charge you) like one.
-You make a conscious effort to speak it back home, even in Kilimani.
+So you make a conscious effort to speak it back home as well.
 I mean, Burundians speak it too.
-This common language makes you feel more connected as an East African community.
+And this lingua franca makes you feel more connected as an East African community.